Glossary

 Change management

-A structured approach to transitioning individuals, teams, and organizations from the current state of how they engage, work, and operate to a desired future state.
+Change management is a structured approach to transitioning individuals, teams, and organizations from the current state of how they engage, work, and operate to a desired future state.
+It involves planning, implementing, and monitoring changes to minimize resistance and maximize adoption and effectiveness of a new program, product, process, or feature.

 Customer churn